Mechanics: Early modern age

 First European depiction of a piston pump, by Taccola, c.
 1450.

 Two central figures in the early modern age are Galileo Galilei and Isaac Newton.
 Galileo's final statement of his mechanics, particularly of falling bodies, is his Two New Sciences (1638).
 Newton's 1687 Philosophiæ Naturalis Principia Mathematica provided a detailed mathematical account of mechanics, using the newly developed mathematics of calculus and providing the basis of Newtonian mechanics.

-There is some dispute over priority of various ideas: Newton's Principia is certainly the seminal work and has been tremendously influential, and many of the mathematics results therein could not have been stated earlier without the development of the calculus.
-However, many of the ideas, particularly as pertain to inertia and falling bodies, had been developed by prior scholars such as Christiaan Huygens and the less-known medieval predecessors.
+There is some dispute over the priority of various ideas: Newton's Principia is certainly the seminal work and has been tremendously influential, and many of the mathematical results therein could not have been stated earlier without the development of the calculus.
+However, many of the ideas, particularly as they pertain to inertia and falling bodies, had been developed by prior scholars such as Christiaan Huygens and the less-known medieval predecessors.
 Assigning precise credit is difficult, since scientific language and standards of proof have changed; the ideas of medieval scholars may be regarded either as equivalent to modern statements or merely as preliminary hypotheses similar to them.